NB-ENTOO/nb-ecommerce/docs/archive/completed_tasks.md

   - techContext.md
   - progress.md
   - tasks.md
 - Established documentation structure for tracking project progress

+### Memory Bank Synchronization (2023-05-22)
+- Updated .cursorrules file to reflect current implementation status
+- Updated tasks.md with current progress and added timestamp for synchronization
+- Updated activeContext.md to focus on authentication system and testing
+- Updated progress.md to include CI/CD pipeline in "In Progress" section
+- Ensured all Memory Bank files are consistent with project status
+- Documented the synchronization in completed_tasks.md